MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremotefilepath.md

 ---

 # required metadata
-title: "rxRemoteFilePath function (RevoScaleR) | Microsoft Docs"
+title: "rxRemoteFilePath function (RevoScaleR) "
 description: "This is a utility function to automatically build a path according to file path rules of the remote compute context platform."
 keywords: "(RevoScaleR), rxRemoteFilePath, IO"
 author: "heidisteen"